 Figure 2: Time series of egg abundance indices.
-Nominal standardized indices are shown.
+Nominal index and standardized index are shown.
 This standardization incorporates the effect of species misidentification of chub mackerel as blue mackerel, which is a reason why standardized values are lower than nominal values in most years typically 2018.
 See Kanamori et al. (2021) for details.

-Figure 3: Spatial distributions of BM eggs on the Pacific coast of Japan by month (column) by year (row), estimated from the seasonal VAST model (Thorson et al. 2020) with the egg survey data.
-The sign of X in red represents the centroid of abundance distributions.
+Figure 3: Spatial distributions of blue mackerel eggs on the Pacific coast of Japan by month (column) by year (row), estimated from the seasonal VAST model (Thorson et al. 2020) with the egg survey data.
+The sign of X in red represents the center of gravity.